lindbrook/packageRank/README.md

   is offered in `packageRank()` and `packageLog()` but *not*, for computational reasons, in `cranDownloads()`.
 - [IV Availability of Results](#iv---availability-of-results) discusses
-  when results become available and how to use `logInfo()` to check the availability of today’s results.
+  when results become available, how to use `logInfo()` to check the availability of today’s results, and the effect of time zones.
 - [V Data Fix A](#v---data-fix-a) discusses issues stemming from problems with the actual logs from the end of 2012 through the beginning of 2013.
 These are fixed in `fixDate_2012()` and